jadecobra/python_tdd_exercises/source/classes/unittest.rst

 ----

+* I go back to the terminal_ where the tests are running.

 * I change the :ref:`call<how to call a function with input>` to the `assertEqual method`_ in :ref:`test_attributes_and_methods_of_unittest`

   .. code-block:: python